Design Playtime Memories with Home-Made Floam!

-And the best part – its no where near as messy as playdough!
+The best part – it’s nowhere near as messy as playdough!

 It got me thinking… I’m pretty sure I can make this!
-And after a number of at-home experiments and combinations, I figured out the perfect recipe for a nice tennis-ball size of homemade floam.
+After several at-home science experiments and combinations, I figured out the perfect recipe for a nice tennis-ball size of homemade floam.

-Keep reading for the full recipe on how to make floam at home!
+Keep reading for the full recipe on how to make DIY floam at home!

 The ingredients for floam are similar to those you use for slime.
 If you’ve made DIY slime at home, you know the process!

-We bought a variety pack with different colors, but in the end I liked the white beads with a bit of food coloring added best!
+We bought a variety pack with different colors, but in the end, I liked the white foam beads with a bit of food coloring added best!

 - 1/2 cup + 3 Tablespoons of Hot Water